puli/docs.puli.io/web-assets.rst

 ``/acme/blog/css`` and ``/acme/blog/js`` to the sub-directory
 ``public_html/blog``.

-We can display the current mappings by running ``puli web``:
+We can display the current mappings by running ``puli asset``:

 .. code-block:: text

-    The following web resources are currently enabled:
+    The following web assets are currently enabled:

         Target default (alias of: local)
         Location:   public_html